jackrugile/start-making-games/outline.md

 		- possibly supplement with illustrative slide explaining
 		- explain why x has to be explicitly set so that it doesn't collide again
 	- build-c-js-collide-ball-paddles-1
+		- not checking angle, just checking for a boolean of it hit or not
 	- build-c-js-update-6
 	- build-d-js-collide-ball-paddles-1
 	- build-c-js-contain-ball-2
-		- add on scoring logic, still bounce of left and right walls, no speed inc
+		- add on scoring logic, still bounce off left and right walls, no speed inc
 		- explain score updating
 	- build-d-js-contain-ball-2
 	- build-c-js-reset-ball-1
-		- add on and explain speed inc
 	- build-c-js-contain-ball-3
-		- just add on reset function
+		- add on reset function
-	- build-c-js-reset-ball-1
+		- add and explain speed inc
 	- build-d-js-reset-ball-1
 	- build-c-js-check-win-state-1
 	- build-c-js-update-7
 	- build-c-js-reset-game-1
 	- build-d-js-check-win-state-1
+		- profit